This story was upated on April 9, 2019.

 Video: Favorite junior golf memories

-Other avenues for junior competition include local golf associations.
-Most major metropolitan areas as well as states operate junior golf competitions, and they can be quite extensive.
+- Local golf associations, ages 7-19: Most major metropolitan areas as well as states operate junior golf competitions, and they can be quite extensive.
 For example, starting at age 12, my son played in the Houston Golf Association's junior program.
 Each event cost just $15, and they got to play on some of the best courses, both public and private, in the Houston area.
 At the end of the season, the HGA then conducts a Tournament of Champions, so there's ample opportunity for both boys and girls to hone their game for high school competition as well as higher levels of junior golf competition.

 There are couple national championships worth mentioning here.
 The PGA of America hosts Junior PGA Championships for both boys and girls.